engagingnewsproject/enp-platform/wp-content/plugins/custom-twitter-feeds/README.txt

 4. Built in customization settings make customizing your Twitter feed widget easy
 5. Additional styling options are built into the Custom Twitter Feeds plugin
 6. Use handy shortcode options to customize individual Twitter feed
-7. To display the Twitter feed just copy and paste the shortcode into a Twitter widget or page
+7. To display the Twitter feed just copy and paste the shortcode into a WordPress widget or page

 == Changelog ==
+= 2.2.1 =
+* New: Added translation files for German, Spanish, Italian and more.
+* Tweak: Allowed the plugin to retry updating the feed in the event of an issue preventing it from updating.
+* Fix: Removed unused code.

 = 2.2 =
 * New: Added support for using your own Twitter App.
 Go to the "Settings" page, "Twitter Integration" area.
 * New: Added a setting to rebrand your Twitter feeds to "X".
 Go to the "Settings" page, "Advanced" tab to enable the branding change.